-Katie Walsh served as White House deputy chief of staff — a position that comes with a salary of $176,461 — through March.
-According to Politico, Walsh is a longtime top adviser to Reince Priebus, who served as White House chief of staff until he resigned on July 27.
+Katie Walsh served as White House deputy chief of staff — a position that now brings a salary of $183,000 — through March 2017.
+According to Politico, Walsh was a longtime top advisor to Reince Priebus, who served as White House chief of staff until he resigned on July 27, 2017.

-Walsh currently works as a senior adviser for the nonprofit America First Policies.
+Walsh left the White House to work as a senior adviser for the nonprofit America First Policies.

-In May, Trump nominated McFarland to become the ambassador to Singapore.
+In May 2017, Trump nominated McFarland to become the ambassador to Singapore.
 “While I am sorry to lose her, K.T.’s work in developing policies that put American interests first will have a lasting impact,” the president said in a statement.
-Her nomination is pending Senate confirmation.

-Michael Dubke served as the White House communications director under Trump until he resigned on May 18.
-In an email to friends, Dubke said his reasons for leaving the White House were personal but that it had been his “greatest honor to serve President Trump and this administration,” according to Politico.
+Michael Dubke served as the White House communications director under Trump until he resigned on May 18, 2017.
+In an email to friends, Dubke said his reasons for leaving the White House were personal but that it had been his “greatest honor to serve President Trump and this administration.”

-Dubke has returned to working at Black Rock Group, a communications and public affairs firm he co-founded in 2009.
+Dubke returned to work at Black Rock Group, a communications and public affairs firm he co-founded in 2009.

 With nearly a 30-year run in the Department of Justice, Sally Yates is no stranger to the law.
-She was sworn in as deputy attorney general in 2015 under former President Obama and was serving as acting attorney general until she refused to support President Trump’s travel ban earlier this year, a move that got her fired from the position.
-Yates’ net worth is unknown, but in a 2014 financial disclosure she reported owning more than $1.5 million in stock for companies such as Coca-Cola and Equifax.
+She was sworn in as deputy attorney general in 2015 under former President Obama and served as acting attorney general until she refused to support President Trump’s travel ban — a move that got her fired from the position.
+Yates’ net worth is unknown, but in a 2014 financial disclosure, she reported owning more than $1.5 million in stock for companies such as Coca-Cola and Equifax.

-As President Trump’s former chief of staff, Reince Priebus made an annual salary of $176,461, but that’s pennies compared to his earnings from serving as RNC chairman.
-According to Fortune, Priebus took in more than half a million dollars in salary and bonuses from the Republican Party.
+As President Trump’s former chief of staff, Reince Priebus made an annual salary of $176,461.
+That’s pennies compared to his earnings from serving as RNC chairman.
+According to Fortune, Priebus brought in more than half a million dollars in salary and bonuses from the Republican Party.

 The longest-serving RNC chairman, Priebus took over a party that was $24 million in debt in 2011 after serving as its general counsel.
 However, his role in the White House wasn’t nearly as successful.
-Just days after Trump hired former Communications Director Anthony Scaramucci — who made headlines over fiery tweets aimed at Priebus — the chief of staff stepped down from his role.
+Just days after Trump hired former Communications Director Anthony Scaramucci — who made headlines over fiery tweets aimed at Priebus — the chief of staff stepped down from his role in 2017.

 Former FBI Director James Comey was less than halfway through his expected 10-year term when he was fired by President Trump in May of 2017.

-In a report to the Senate just before he was hired four years prior, the former prosecutor claimed a net worth of $11 million.
+Four year prior, in a report to the Senate just before he was hired, the former prosecutor claimed a net worth of $11 million.
 That number almost immediately increased after he was confirmed, as Comey received a profit-sharing payout of more than $3 million from Bridgewater Associates, the hedge fund where he was previously employed as an attorney.

-As a Level II executive, the U.S. Office of Personnel Management lists Comey’s estimated pay at $187,000 in 2017.
+Comey’s estimated pay while at the White House was $187,000.
 Had he completed his expected 10-year term, Comey would have earned more than $1.8 million total as FBI director.

-With a long history on Wall Street, former White House Communications Director Anthony Scaramucci likely has the heftiest pockets on the list.
+With a long history on Wall Street, former White House Communications Director Anthony Scaramucci likely has the heftiest pockets on this list.
 According to his filings with the Office of Government Ethics, Scaramucci made up to $12 million between January 2016 and June 2017 alone.
 His estimated net worth ranges between about $45 million and $64 million, according to Fortune — not a surprising number considering he earned almost $90,000 for appearing as a contributor on Fox Business Network.
 Celebrity Net Worth, however, claims he is worth closer to $200 million.

-What is a surprise?
-His extremely brief run heading up White House communications.
+What was a surprise was his extremely brief run heading up White House communications.
 After only 10 days in the position, Scaramucci was fired by John Kelly, former secretary of homeland security and now Chief of Staff.